aws-samples/aws-appsync-calorie-tracker-workshop/5_NEPTUNE_SUGGESTIONS/README.md

 ![New Resolver](../images/create-suggested-food-resolver.png)

-6. Leave the default mapping templates as if and save the resolver.
+6. Enable both the `Request Mapping` and `Response Mapping` templates by toogling to the two (2) switches
+7. Save the resolver.

 #### Step 3: Updating the graphql schema in your code: